 The EOP Admissions Student Ambassadors assist with tracking EOP application materials, answering the EOP Admissions phone line to answer general EOP admissions questions and refer other calls to staff, and gathering application materials from the SSU Office of Admissions.
 The ambassadors work under the direction of the EOP admissions coordinator.

 Applications for the following positions are available from EOP in September.
 Please come by the EOP office or email firstname.lastname@example.org for details regarding the process.

 Summer Bridge Leader

-Summer Bridge Leaders (SBLs) help organize, facilitate, supervise recreational and academic activities as well as provide support and guidance for approximately 300 incoming first-time, first-year (FTFY) students.
-SBLs will be responsible for oversight and active participation in the program for the remote and on-campus residential experience.
-SBLs will be required to be in close proximity to the University in order to fulfill their responsibilities for the 3-day, on-campus residential experience.
+Summer Bridge Leaders help organize, facilitate, and supervise recreational and academic activities, as well as provide support and guidance for approximately 300 incoming first-time, first-year students.
+SBLs will oversee and actively participate in the program for the remote and on-campus residential experience.
+SBLs must be close to the university to fulfill their responsibilities for the on-campus residential experience.

 Interested in being a Summer Bridge Leader?
 Want to enhance or develop your leadership skills?
-Then join us during one of our Summer Bridge Leader Info Sessions coming up!
+Then join us during one of our Summer Bridge Leader Info Sessions!

-During this time you will learn about the application process, what it means to be a Summer Bridge Leader, and have any questions or doubts answered you might have about this exciting position!
-We'll have former Summer Bridge Leaders present to share their experience!
-You DON'T want to miss it!
+During this time, you will learn about the application process and what it means to be a Summer Bridge Leader and have any questions or doubts answered you might have about this exciting position!
+We'll have former Summer Bridge Leaders present to share their experiences!
+You don't want to miss it!